 ~ Danielle Marciniak, Roseman ’18

-Danielle Marciniak is a second year student at Roseman University and recipient of ASDA’s 2015 National Rising Leader Award.
-She serves as District 10 Trustee and was one of the 2015 Chicago Administrative Externs.
-Besides dentistry, she enjoys cooking, crafting and spending time with her husband and Chihuahua.
+Danielle Marciniak-Brambila is a fourth-year student at Roseman University and national vice president of ASDA.
+She was the inaugural recipient of ASDA's National Rising Leader Award, and she has served as District 10 trustee, ASDA Chicago administrative extern, and many roles at the chapter and district level.
+Besides dentistry, she enjoys cooking, crafting and spending time with her husband and chihuahua.